Ancient Voices - Contemporary Contexts

-Seek ways of living within the natural capacities of the earth.
+- Seek ways of living within the natural capacities of the earth; and

 The ancient indigenous voice is relevant to today's world, and may hold keys to our common survival.
 Each three-day Forum offers participants a unique opportunity to sit with the most revered traditional voices from Indian country - to hear first-hand their perspectives and concerns, and to explore these ideas in close dialogue.

 During the Forums, Elders begin each day in ceremony of thanksgiving.
 A keynote address follows, laying the foundation for discussions in small group sessions, each led by one or more traditional leaders.
 These sessions provide the opportunity for close exploration and discussion of traditional indigenous wisdom and its modern relevance and implications.